apollographql/apollo-server/docs/source/security/authentication.md

 ---
+title: Authentication and authorization
-title: Auth
+sidebar_title: Auth
-description: Authorize users and control access to your data
+description: Control access to your GraphQL API
 ---

-Your GraphQL API will probably need to control which users can see and interact with the various data it provides.
+Your GraphQL API probably needs to control which users can see and interact with the various data it provides.

 * **Authentication** is determining whether a given user is logged in, and subsequently determining _which_ user someone is.
 * **Authorization** is then determining what a given user has permission to do or see.